 - Total lighting points operating 4 hours per day in 35 years - 380 lighting points

 - Avoided CO2 emmisions in 35 years - 130 CO2

 - Barrels of oil saved in 35 years - 114 barrels

 The new building, spanning 110,000 square meters is aimed mainly at start-ups engaged in research and development of therapeutics, diagnostics, and interventions with a focus on cancer.

 Located at the heart of the building, a photovoltaic skylight greets visitors to the park and serves as a central collaboration space with views.

 The skylight consists of amorphous silicon PV glass based on a medium degree of transparency.
 In addition to providing on-site power, they also provide natural light, ultraviolet, and infrared radiation filters, and permanent protection against weather conditions.

 As a showcase of sustainability, the skylight will serve as the central lung for the building – filtering air and daylight into the adjacent offices/meeting areas through Onyx Solar PV glass in the skylight areas.

 The architects responsible for the design of this building was Perkins + Will.
-The Center for Novel Therapeutics is LEED® Gold Certified thanks to the renewable energy provided by the solar PV glass of Onyx Solar.
+The building achieved LEED Gold and we are proud to have our glass contribute towards this goal.